g-but/botsmann/README.md

 1. **Initial Vercel Setup:**
    - Create an account on [Vercel](https://vercel.com)
    - Connect your GitHub account to Vercel
-   - Import the Botsmann repository
+   - Import the Kigott repository
    - Vercel will automatically detect the Next.js project

 2. **Environment Variables:**
    Set the following environment variables in the Vercel project settings:
    - `OPENAI_API_KEY`: Your OpenAI API key
-   - `NEXT_PUBLIC_BASE_URL`: The base URL of your deployment (e.g., https://botsmann.vercel.app)
+   - `NEXT_PUBLIC_BASE_URL`: The base URL of your deployment (e.g., https://kigott.vercel.app)

 3. **Deployment Options:**
    - **Production Deployment:** Automatically triggered when pushing to the main branch